mx1001/hardops_manual/docs/sorting.md

 Sort can be turned off an on overall and the buttons next to it do the following:

-- last bevel to bottom of stack (ahead of booleans)
 - sort bevel modifiers - move bevel mods to bottom of stack
-  - non vgroup / weight models
+  - non vgroup / only vert mode bevel is left unchanged
 - sort array - ensures array is last so it shows booleans in all subparts
 - sort mirror - using modifier mirror at the end of the stack will mirror all cuts
 - sort solidify - keeps solidify later in the stack.
 Off by defaults.
 Only used in certain situations.